-The most important brainstorm you will ever experience about employees and motivation is to realize that you can’t do it for people.
+The most important brainstorm you will ever experience about employees and motivation is to realize that you can’t create motivation for people.
+No matter how much you need and want motivated employees, you are not capable of filling an employee up with motivation.
 As a manager or coworker, no matter how hard you try, people choose on their own whether to experience motivation at work.

-Choose motivation.
+Choose motivation for yourself.
 If you find you can’t, seek out the career and job changing resources on TheBalance.com.
 Or, read about how to deal with a bad boss.
 Don’t freeze in place.
 You really can do better than this.

 If you can't cause employees to experience motivation, is there anything that a manager or supervisor can do to encourage employees to experience motivation at work?
 The answer to this question is that there is a whole lot that you can do.

 Every time employers do an exit interview with an employee whom they would really have liked to have retained, they realize that people leave supervisors or managers more often than they leave employers or jobs.
 They also leave workplaces where they see no opportunity for advancement and where their career progress is not assured.

 If you're not paying attention to the quality of management employees receive in your organization, your door will become a revolving door.
 Your very best employees who know that they have options are usually the first to leave.

 Managers Have 8 Responsibilities in Supporting Workplace Motivation and Retention

 Thinking about employee motivation, here are eight management actions that cause people to stay with you as an employer.
 In work environments where factors such as these don't exist, employees are much more likely to leave their jobs.
 You